sauletrep/GPSspoofing/README.md

 # 1. Parallel Splitting of the Task
-Objective: Strategize the division of AIS data processing into parallelizable sub-tasks.

-Guidance: Discuss different parallel computing techniques, such as data parallelism or task parallelism.
-Ensure workload balancing among parallel tasks.

 ### Parallel Computing Techniques
 One of the most widely used classifications of parallel computing techniques is Flynn’s Taxonomy.
 This taxonomy defines four main types of computing architectures: